DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-3.md

 * how user feedback has informed changes to the user interface
 * how it is informed by children's social care practice
 * how it meets the requirements for:
-   * less clicks
    * no unnecessary workflows
    * easy creation of genograms and chronology
    * less duplication of effort
    * consistent terminology
    * mobile working
-* how easy it is to use and understand (and any training support required)
+* how easy it is to use and understand
+* any training support required
 * a consistent approach to data input and workflow, for example, the edit button is always in the same place
 * how it can be used on different devices
 * how it caters for all abilities